Esri/terraformer/docs/GeoStore.md

 });
 ```

-This will create an instace of GeoStore that lives in memory.
+This will create an instance of GeoStore that lives in memory.
 You can easily write your own stores by adhering to a simple spec.
 But for now this will do.

 ### About Stores